mindset-dojo/mindset-dojo.github.io/project.md

 ---

-### Joining the Community
+### Investing in the Mission

 If you’re new, don’t worry — you don’t have to figure it out alone.
-Reach out to a member when making your first contribution.
+Reach out to a mission investor when making your first contribution.
 There’s no formal mentorship program, but informal support and pairing are common here.
 We learn and grow together.

 <div class="md-cta-group">
-    <a href="{{ '/' | relative_url }}">Explore Community</a>
+    <a href="{{ '/' | relative_url }}">Connect</a>
 </div>

 ---